agduncan94/agduncan94.github.io/README.md

 Fundamentals of Biomedical Science I Certificate, University of Toronto (partially completed)
 * SCS 2900 Pharmacology Principles and Clinical Applications, Department of Pharmacology and Toxicology

-Data Science Certificate, University of Guelph (partially completed)
+Data Science Certificate, University of Guelph
 * 8020001 Introduction to Data Science
 * 8020002 Data Mining and Machine Learning

-Mathematics for Machine Learning, Imperial College London (Coursera)
+* 8020003 Big Data Analytics

 ### In progress
-Data Science Certificate, University of Guelph
-* 8020003 Big Data Analytics

 Fundamentals of Biomedical Science 1 Certificate, University of Toronto
 * SCS 2472 Biochemistry with a Medical Perspective
 * SCS 2159 Basic Human Physiology